 What Is Occupational Exposure, And When Do You Need An Attorney?

-Injuries resulting from occupational exposure are protected under the law.
-We at the D’Amico Law Offices, LLC, have an extensive history of representing injured workers, including asbestos exposure cases.
-However, occupational exposure doesn’t stop at just dangerous or infectious substances.
+The law protects workers from injuries resulting from occupational exposure.
+At D’Amico Law Offices, LLC, we have a long history of representing injured workers, including asbestos exposure cases.
+However, occupational exposure does not stop at just dangerous or infectious substances.
 Read on to find out if your workplace injury may be considered an occupational exposure case.

 Skip to: